 Julie Sarti is the DSL

-Alison McKeown is the Governor with responsibility for Safeguarding.
+Cathy Shergold is the Governance member of the Local Schools Board with responsibility for Safeguarding.

 We encourage anyone with a safeguarding concern to contact one of our safeguarding team.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.

 For further information please read our Child Protection policy and other policies that support Safeguarding.
 These are available in our Information Hub under the tab ‘Policies’ – or contact one of our safeguarding team.

 On our Home Page, you will find the CEOPS button which you can click to instantly access support and guidance about keeping your child safe online, or to report anything connected with online safety.